ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 5. Constructs the authentication response based on validation results
 6. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 7. Provides UIN token, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Name, DOB, etc, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
-8. The system proceeds to execute Notification SMS/E-mail.
+8. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **C. Trigger SMS to the Individual's mobile for OTP Trigger request** [**[↑]**](#table-of-content)